LPAndersson/SIML/docs/02-bootstrap.md

 ## [1] 0.1253581
 ```

-It is also possible to construct confidence intervals for $T(F)$ using bootstrap.
+It is also possible to construct confidence intervals using bootstrap.
 Here we present bootstrap pivotal confidence intervals, sometimes known as basic bootstrap intervals.

 Let us call $\theta = T(F)$ and $\hat\theta_n  = T(\hat F_n)$ and define the pivot $R_n = \hat\theta_n - \theta$.
 Write the distribution function of $R_n$ as:
 $$